warning: __WORDSIZE not defined

 #define WORD_BIT 32

 might be a drop in replacement for __WORDSIZE

-#2 Updated by Patrick Welche almost 3 years ago
+#2 Updated by Patrick Welche about 3 years ago

 - File 0001-Portability-fix-avoid-testing-for-__WORDSIZE-and-__S.patch 0001-Portability-fix-avoid-testing-for-__WORDSIZE-and-__S.patch added

 Note change in logic || -> &&.
 Check this is what was actually meant...

 #3 Updated by Mark Abraham about 3 years ago

 We can't do that change because TNG is a project that compiles in C, and the C99 spec requires that such format specifier macros are only defined if requested.
 Merely changing to use WORD_BIT could work, though.

 Most of the market for this code branch should be Windows.
 (What is your case, Patrick?)
 If so, then TNG could instead use https://github.com/chemeris/msinttypes and the problem goes away.

 #10 Updated by Patrick Welche 10 months ago